 - Khaki or black pants, skirts/skorts, Bermuda shorts, culottes, dresses/rompers.
 No denim or jeans.
 (Belts are optional)

 - Solid white, gray, yellow or black tops with sleeves and a collar, tucked in at the waist

 - Khaki or black pants or shorts.
 No denim or jeans.
 (Belts are optional)

 Logos that are manufactured on apparel are permitted.
 Example: SMALL Polo horse, Nike check, Under Armor, Izod, etc. The oversized Polo logos are not permitted.
 No monograms or any other mark/brand, including all Valdosta City Schools' marks/brands should be embroidered or heat sealed to garments.
-Students can where apparel with VCS marks/brands on Spirit Days announced by the individual schools.
+Students can wear apparel with VCS marks/brands on Spirit Days announced by the individual schools.

-- No student shall be suspended from class or from school, be expelled from school, or receive a lowered grade as a result of not complying with the Uniform Dress
+- No student shall be suspended from class or from school, be expelled from school, or receive a lowered grade as a result of not complying with the Uniform Dress Policy.

 - No student shall be considered non-compliant with this policy in the following instances: